Safe landing for baby chimp

 Video

-Mussa, a baby chimpanzee, was rescued from poachers and flown to a new home.

-The orphaned animal sat with his pilot as they travelled to a new home, Lwiro Primates in the DR Congo.
+The orphaned animal sat with his pilot as they travelled to a new home.

 -